wtfsystems/.github/profile/README.md

 <h3 align="center">Fun in Silico</h3>

-*Designing and developing a 3D engine that targets the web platform.
+*Designing and developing a 3D engine that targets the web as a platform.
 Check out the current work below!*